matteocarina/DL-comparison-in-EEG-for-tracking-attention/README.md

 their reported range and the continuous-target model is well above it.

 That said, the same caution applies to their numbers as to these.
-They report standard deviations of 0.10–0.19 around correlations of 0.21–0.26 — spreads as large as the means themselves — and this work's spreads are wider still, at 0.12–0.35.
+They report standard deviations of 0.10–0.19 around correlations of 0.21–0.26, spreads as large as the means themselves, and this work's spreads are wider still, at 0.12–0.35.
 Both sets of results describe a task where the variation between drivers and drives is larger than any difference between methods.
 The comparison above is worth making, but nobody should read it as one approach cleanly solving something the other